mkrapp/cookiecutter-reproducible-science/README.md

 Usage
 -----
-To start a new science project:
+To start a new science project using Pipenv:

-`cookiecutter gh:mkrapp/cookiecutter-reproducible-science`
+`cookiecutter gh:messier16/experiment`

 Project Structure
 -----------------